usequatro/quatro-web-client/README.md

 To work with your Firebase instance, use its CLI to toggle between them with `firebase use [env]`.
 Check active environment with `firebase use`.

+### Connecting Google Calendar in local development

+On Google Cloud Platform, the Quatro dev project isn't verified, according to Google's policy, because it's for testing purposes.
+That means that to connect Quatro to Google Calendar, we need to add your email address to the list of Test Users within the Google Cloud Platform project.
+Feel free to open an issue asking for it, or hit me directly [via social networks](http://guillermodlpa.com/).
+If there's a way around this that we don't know, please let us know!

 ## Deployment (Only core contributors)

 Continuous deployment is wired with GitHub Actions: